ABQ (Breaking Bad): Plot

 Walt is preparing to undergo surgery to remove his cancer.
-The website that Walter Jr. made to bring in anonymous donations—in reality being used by Saul to launder Walt's drug money—garners media attention due to its apparent success; Walt is uncomfortable in the spotlight due to the pity instilled upon him and the potential of someone in the drug trade recognizing him on television.
-On the day of Walt's operation, as he is put under anesthetics, he reveals the existence of a second cell phone he uses, making Skyler White suspicious of his activities.
-When Walt is released from the hospital six weeks later, Skyler reveals that she has investigated his behavior over the past several months and found he has lied to her many times.
-Walt offers to tell her everything, but she is too afraid to know and asks him to leave.
+The website that Walter Jr. made to bring in anonymous donations—in reality being used by Saul to launder Walt's drug money—garners media attention due to its apparent success; Walt is uncomfortable in the spotlight due to the pity instilled upon him and his dislike of charitable donations.
+On the day of Walt's operation, as he is put under anesthetics, he groggily reveals the existence of a second cell phone he uses, making Skyler White suspicious of his activities.
+When Walt is released from the hospital, Skyler reveals that she has investigated his behavior over the past several months and found he has lied to her many times.
+Her discoveries include Gretchen never sending any money despite their medical bills nearly being paid and Walt not visiting his mother.
+Skyler then tells Walt he has to move out; Walt offers to tell her everything, but she is too afraid to know and drives away.